WSBN: Early years

-In 1927, Leese left his optical business to focus full-time on running the station, and the following year the Federal Radio Commission's national frequency allocation plan assigned WMAL the AM 630 frequency, which it still uses today.
+In 1927, Leese left his optical business to focus full-time on running the station, and the following year the Federal Radio Commission's national frequency allocation plan assigned WMAL the AM 630 frequency.
 WMAL was a CBS Radio Network affiliate from 1928 until October 19, 1932, and then was briefly unaffiliated until joining the NBC Blue Network in January 1933.
 The Blue Network later became ABC, with which WMAL was affiliated for many years, and which owned WMAL for several decades.

 By mid-1932, M. R. Baker had been appointed manager of the station, and Kenneth H. Berkeley was appointed station director of WMAL in 1933.
 While still owned by the Leese family, WMAL was eventually leased to the National Broadcasting Company in 1934, joining it with owned-and-operated station WRC.

 NBC's Washington vice president Frank M. Russell supervised the operation of both WMAL and WRC by 1935 when studios were moved from the National Press Building to the Trans-Lux Theatre Building, 724 14th Street NW.
 Transmitting facilities continued to be located at 712 Eleventh Street NW.

 In the late months of 1937, the lease to NBC was terminated, with station operation reverting to the Leese Family interests.
 NBC, however, continued to operate it under a managerial agreement executed in fall 1937.
 Norman Leese was president of WMAL's licensee at that time.
 On May 1, 1938, the M.A.
 Leese Radio Corporation was acquired by publishers of the now-defunct Washington Evening Star newspaper, a family-owned concern headed by board chairman and president Samuel H. Kauffman.
 Norman Leese remained president and K. H. Berkeley continued as general manager of WMAL.